Syncific Documentation

 1. Sign Up

 Go to app.syncific.com and choose a plan.
-All plans include a 14-day free trial with no credit card required.
+All plans include a 14-day free trial — your card is collected at signup but not charged until the trial ends.

 2. Connect a Source